Abstract:

 SVMs:

 SVMs are supervised learning algorithms related to regression and classification.
 The SVM’s hyperplane classifies several classes according to their differences and similarities.
-A hyperplane used in the suggested study distinguishes between credit card transactions that are fraud and those that are legitimate.
+A hyperplane used in the suggested study distinguishes between credit card transactions that are fraudulent and those that are legitimate.
 A hyperplane that correctly classifies two classes with a larger margin is thought to be more accurate.
 For dividing a given set of data into at least two classes, SVMs have hyperplanes [15].
-Credit card transaction data is classified based on hyperplane’s maximal width.
+Credit card transaction data is classified based on the hyperplane’s maximal width.

-Figure1: Support Vector Machines
+Figure 1: Support Vector Machines

 Proposed System: